 When building your investment portfolio, a fixed deposit is a natural choice.
 Moreover, FDs are considered safe and offer guaranteed returns.
-Most importantly, you have the flexibility to choose the amount you invest and the tenure of investment based on your preferred investment horizon.
+Most importantly, you can choose the amount you want to invest and the investment tenure based on your preferred investment horizon.
 With an interest rate better than a savings account, the income generated on your FD deposit can be availed as monthly payouts, making it a passive income source.

 However, have you ever felt confused when a bank or post office representative used the words ‘term deposit’ in the context of FDs?
 Does it make you wonder what exactly the difference between the two is?
 Using term deposit while describing fixed deposit has confused many investors, not just you.

 In this blog, we will compare a term deposit Vs a fixed deposit to unearth the difference between the two.